daos-stack/daos/docs/admin/deployment.md

 <end>
 ```

-There are a few optional providers that are not built by default.
-For detailed
-information, please refer to the [DAOS build documentation][6].

 !!! note
     DAOS Control Servers will need to be restarted on all hosts after updates to the server
     configuration file.